trojkat/s15/README.md

     http://localhost:8000/4dm1n/domain/site/add/

-Your site will be accessible under http://YOUR-SUBDOMAIN.localhost:8000/ and editor penel will be under http://YOUR-SUBDOMAIN.localhost:8000/panel/
+Your site will be accessible under http://YOUR-SUBDOMAIN.localhost:8000/ and editor panel will be under http://YOUR-SUBDOMAIN.localhost:8000/panel/